opt-out-tools/start-here/README.md

 # Our Organisation

 ## Teams and Focus
+The only thing better than being able to work on a project that really means something, is being able to work on it with a community of great people.

+We have experts from across the world working with a variety of skills from UX to network analysis.
+More transparency to come.

 ## Repositories and their Roles
+An overview of the repositories we have an what they are there for

+- [opt-out](https://github.com/opt-out-tools/opt-out): the front-end for the browser extension
+- [website](https://github.com/opt-out-tools/website): the front-end for the website
+- [public_ap](https://github.com/opt-out-tools/public_api): the joint back-end for the website and browser extension
+- [theory-of-online-misogyny](https://github.com/opt-out-tools/theory-of-online-misogyny): qualitative research into online misogyny
+- [study-online-misogyny](https://github.com/opt-out-tools/study-online-misogyny): quantitative research into online misogyny

 # Use Our Tools
 ## Browser Extension

 The code for the Firefox extension is hosted in a separate repo: [Opt Out](https://github.com/opt-out-tools/opt-out)